Chengdu J-20: Production

-In late December 2015, a new J-20 numbered 2101 was spotted; it is believed to be the LRIP version of the aircraft.
+In late December 2015, a new J-20 numbered 2101 was spotted.
 Chinese media suggested the stealth aircraft will enter production ahead of schedule.
-In July 2016, pre-production models with dark-grey paint and low visibility insignias were spotted inside a Chengdu Aerospace Corporation (CAC) facility.
-The production rate indicated an intended initial operational capability (IOC) date of around 2017-2018.
+In July 2016, pre-production models with dark-grey paint and low visibility insignias were spotted inside a Chengdu Aircraft Corporation (CAC) facility.
+The production rate indicated an intended initial operational capability (IOC) date of around 2017–2018.

 In October 2017, Chinese media reported that CAC initiated the serial production for the J-20 and is on a path towards achieving full operational capability with the People's Liberation Army Air Force (PLAAF).
 State media described the CAC's production rate as "stable", meaning achieving a regular production rate for minimal economies of scale.
 The production rate was expected to be three aircraft per month.

-In 2019, Chengdu Aerospace Corporation began manufacturing J-20 fitted with Chinese-made WS-10 Taihang engines.
+In 2019, CAC began manufacturing J-20 fitted with Chinese-made WS-10 Taihang engines.
 J-20s manufactured after mid-2019 were no longer fitted with Russian AL-31F turbofan engines.
-In June 2021, J-20A with Chinese-made WS-10C engines were incorporated into active service.
+The PLAAF began receiving WS-10C powered aircraft by 2021.
 The production rate of J-20 was expected to be further increased.

-In January 2022, analyst Derek Solen estimated 50 to 74 fighters were in service based on open-source intelligence.
-In August 2022, Li Xiaobing reported that over 150 had been delivered; claims of 150 being in service had been made in 2021.
+In January 2022, United States Air Force (USAF) analyst Derek Solen estimated 50 to 74 fighters were in service based on open-source intelligence.
+In August 2022, USAF analyst Li Xiaobing reported that over 150 had been delivered; claims of 150 being in service had been made in 2021.

-In November 2022, high-resolution photos revealed over 200 J-20 fighters had been manufactured.
-According to analyst Andreas Rupprecht, a total of four batches of J-20 have been delivered with 18, 46, 56, and 70 airframes for each shipment based on his conservative estimate.
-The new pictures also indicated significantly improved manufacturing tolerance and quality control.
-According to the Chinese military, Chengdu Aircraft Corporation accelerated the manufacturing and delivery of the J-20 fighter due to the implementation of pulse assembly line.
-Chinese military analysts believed the initiative aimed to counter-balance the increasing numbers of F-35 fighters deployed by the United States in Asia.
+In late 2022, Andreas Rupprecht estimated total production at 208 aircraft - including pre-production aircraft - based on interpreting serial numbers.
+The International Institute for Strategic Studies (IISS) reported more than 140 aircraft in service in 2022.
+According to Bronk, the aircraft at the 2022 China International Aviation & Aerospace Exhibition had visible improvements to manufacturing tolerance and quality control.
+According to the Chinese military, CAC accelerated production and delivery by implementing a pulse assembly line.
+According to Chinese military analysts, this was a response to increasing numbers of F-35 fighters deployed by the United States in the Asia-Pacific.

+In 2023, the reported number of J-20s exceeded the 187 F-22 airframes.
+IISS reported that more than 200 aircraft were produced by the end of 2023.

+In mid-2024, Janes Information Services estimated that approximately 195 aircraft were in PLAAF service, with more than 70 aircraft inducted between July 2023 and June 2024.
+The Diplomat reported up to 250 aircraft were produced by June 2024, with an annual production rate of 100 aircraft per year.
+A conservative estimate suggested the number of aircraft could reach 800 by 2030.
+In September 2025, images showed that the J-20 fleet exceeded 300 aircraft.